Learn how freelancing in Nepal works in 2026: legal setup, PAN registration, taxes, invoices, foreign payments, and platforms like Flexhire.

 Popular payment methods:

-Nepal has tax treaties with only a few countries.
+Nepal has tax treaties, formally double-taxation avoidance agreements, with only a few countries.
 If most of your income comes from one country, it's a good idea to check with an accountant about any tax benefits you may qualify for.

 To maintain your freelance status: